 Rolling - There is no specific deadline for applications; applications will be accepted and reviewed throughout the year until the program reaches capacity.

-The master of science in health systems administration provides strategic knowledge and skills for today’s health care management professionals.
+The MS degree in health systems administration provides strategic knowledge and skills for today’s health care management professionals.
 Health care is rapidly transforming.
 The pace of technology and innovation are changing how, when, and where health care is provided, and who is providing it.
 Concurrently, health care consumers have high expectations for quality and responsiveness to their needs—delivered in a cost-effective manner.
 The program's curriculum is built on a foundation of skills and knowledge sets identified and endorsed by national health care leadership organizations.
 Graduates are prepared to assume clinical and business leadership roles across a diverse health care industry.

 Efforts to improve the patient care experience, improve the health of populations, and reduce the per capita cost of health care are creating rapid changes in health care.
 The program's course work provides student's with a breadth of knowledge in key areas required for effective management of health care organizations: research, governance and economics, finance, process improvement, project management, and informatics.
 Course work provides a broad view of health care issues that administrators and leaders must be prepared to deal with effectively: change and innovation, leadership theory and application, bioethics, and human resources.
 Finally, the program prepares students to develop and implement plans designed to create and steer health care organizations of the future.
 Graduates will not only lead today’s health care organizations, but create patient-centered facilities of the future.